Kate BystrovaKB

 You can think of advertorial as the bastard lovechild of editorial and advertisement (hence the portmanteau).
 It’s a content marketing play that isn’t bound by unnecessary details, like journalistic objectivity or balanced reporting, and instead simply seeks to provide value to its audience while quietly pushing its agenda.
 It’s a bit sneaky that way.

-The actual term “advertorial” was coined way back in 1912, before the internet was even a glimmer in our collective imagination and a full 85 years before the inimitable Spice Up Your Life came out.
+The actual term “advertorial” was coined way back in 1912, before the internet was even a glimmer in our collective imagination and a full 85 years before the inimitable Spice Up Your Life album came out.
 Papers wanted to branch out their revenue streams beyond conventional advertising, brands wanted more people to buy their stuff, and so someone, somewhere came up with the idea of blurring the line between impartial reporting and extremely partial advertising.

 By imitating the style and format of the rest of the paper, advertorial content could hoodwink its readership into making a purchase without compromising journalistic integrity.
 The papers got money, the brands got customers, and the people got products that helped them live more balanced and fulfilling lives.
 Everyone wins!